 Here, we obviously have supposed a Linux/UNIX system with FlightGear being installed under /usr/local/FlightGear.
-For a similar procedure under Windows with FlightGear being installed under c:FlightGear, open a command shell and type
+For a similar procedure under Windows with FlightGear being installed under c: FlightGear, open a command shell and type

 '''

 c:

 cd /FlightGear/Input/Joysticks

 mkdir QS

 cd QS

+cd QS

 copy /FlightGear/Input/Joysticks/Saitek/

 Cyborg-Gold-3d-USB.xml QuickStick.xml

 '''

 Next, open QuickStick.xml with your favorite editor.
 Before we forget to change the joystick name, search for the line containing <name>.
-You should find the line and change it to
+You should find the line

 '''

 <name>SAITEK CYBORG 3D USB</name>

-'''

-'''
+and change it to

 <name>QUICK STICK 3D USB</name>.

 '''

 This line illustrates a key feature of xml statements.
-They begin with a $\langle tag \rangle$ and end with a $\langle /tag \rangle$.
+They begin with a <tag> and end with a </tag>.

 You can now compare your table to the comment table at the top of your file copy.
 Note that the comments tell us that the Saitek elevator was assigned to axis 1.
-Search for the string and change this to
+Search for the string the Saitek have the same number of axes but different number of buttons, you must delete the buttons left over.
+Just remember to double check that you have a closing tag for each opening tag or you will get an error using the file.